Chaarulatha: Production

-Priyamani was recruited to enact dual roles as conjoined twins in a film loosely based on the Thai horror film Alone.
-Skanda Ashok was signed to play the male protagonist.
-Actors such as Saranya Ponvannan, Seetha and Vettaikaran Sai Sasi were signed on for crucial roles.
-Yoganand, Shabari and Kalidas penned the dialogues.
-The budget of the film was reported to be ₹60 million.
-Priyamani denied that the film was based on the Hollywood film Stuck on You, asserting that it had an "original storyline".
-The film went on the floor on Ugadi festival day at Kanteerava studio Bangalore.
+Chaarulatha is Priyamani's first dual role film.
+She denied that the film was based on the American film Stuck on You, asserting that it had an "original storyline".

 Music

 The audio launch function of Charulatha was held at Sathyam Cinemas, Chennai.
 Hansraj Saxena, Dhananjayan Govind, Priyamani, Saranya Ponvannan, composer Vijay Antony, lyricist Madhan Karky alongside directors K. Bhagyaraj, K. S. Ravikumar and R. Kannan graced the event.
 Ravikumar released the audio and Bhagyaraj received it.